JoeProgrammer88/DogAPIWebsite/README.md

 ## Live Website
 Check out the live website https://joeprogrammer88.github.io/DogAPIWebsite/

+*You must click the "Get All Breeds" button to show any dogs.
+We did this to not overuse the API during development*

 ## Screenshots
 ![Website preview](images/website-preview.png)